-Ramps are found everywhere in construction and prove especially useful for handicap access into a building.
 Ramps are built in place of or in addition to steps to make it possible for people in wheelchairs to enter a building.
-The slope of a ramp is an important factor in determining how easy the ramp is to ascend and descend, and dimensions usually depend on the space available to construct the ramp.
-It's useful to calculate the slope of the ramp given various configurations in order to achieve the slightest slope, or the easiest ramp to traverse.
-Slopes are given in ratios, such as 1 to 12.
-The lower the second number, the steeper the slope.
+The slope of a ramp is an important factor in determining how easy the ramp is to ascend and descend, and ramps built in public locations need to meet ADA requirements for the slope.
+Dimensions usually depend on the space available to construct the ramp.
+You can calculate the slope by using a simple equation: rise/run.

 The Americans with Disabilities Act provides guidelines for wheelchair ramps to make them safe and as accessible as possible.
 A ramp that's too steep is difficult to go up, and it's dangerous for someone in a wheelchair to go down since it makes them go faster than they may want.